What is Vomiting?

 Because vomiting and diarrhea can be caused by a number of different factors, there are a variety of treatment options to consider, including:

 - Administering of IV fluids (to combat dehydration).

 - Treatment of bacterial infection with antibiotics.

 In young infants, vomiting shouldn’t be confused with “spitting up,” which may be normal, or may result from overfeeding, milk or soy allergy, or intolerance to formula.
 True vomiting in infants is forceful, upsets the infant, and can quickly result in dehydration.
 Infants with true vomiting should be evaluated by a physician.
 In older infants and children, gastroenteritis is the most common cause of vomiting, which may come along with fever, cramps and diarrhea.
 Vomiting can quickly lead to dehydration in infants and young children.
 If your child vomits each time he or she attempts to take a drink of water, a visit to the doctor is required to ensure dehydration does not progress.

 While vomiting may subside within 12 hours of treatment, diarrhea from viral infections can continue to last several days.
 The child may feed during an episode of diarrhea if desired.

 Get Better With ConvenientMD!
-Visit Any of Our Urgent Care Locations in NH & Maine.
+Visit Any of Our Urgent Care Locations in NH, ME and MA Today.

 CovenientMD’s expert medical staff and highly experienced doctors regularly treat vomiting and diarrhea resulting from a wide range of different causation factors.
-Visit any of our Urgent Care locations in New Hampshire and Maine to get treated today—there’s no need to make an appointment!
+We’re open seven days a week, so just stop into one of our clinics in Maine, New Hampshire or Massachusetts without ever needing an appointment.